FortiGeek/fortigeek.github.io/README.md

 # FortiTutorials
 # HA
-FortiGate HA offers several solutions for adding redundancy in the case where a failure occurs on the FortiGate, or is detected by the FortiGate through monitored links, routes, and other health checks.
-These solutions support fast failover to avoid lengthy network outages and disruptions to your traffic.

 **FortiGate Clustering Protocol (FGCP)**
 The FortiGate Clustering Protocol (FGCP) is a proprietary HA solution whereby FortiGates can find other member FortiGates to negotiate and create a cluster.
 - A FortiGate HA cluster consists of at least two FortiGates (members) configured for HA operation.